 The Company may have difficulty accessing the services of banks and processing credit card payments in the future, which may make it difficult to operate.
-To mitigate this risk, the Company has established banking relations with three private credit unions in states where cannabis has been legalized at the state level, including Partners Colorado Credit

-Union (Colorado), Salal (Washington State) and Maps (Oregon).
+To mitigate this risk, the Company has maintained banking relations with three private credit unions in states where cannabis has been legalized at the state level, including Partners Colorado Credit Union (Colorado), Salal (Washington State) and Greater Nevada Credit Union (Nevada).
 Through these private credit unions, the Company is able to access bank services to support its Oregon and Nevada cannabis operations.

-In February 2014, the FinCEN issued a memorandum providing guidance (which is not law) to banks seeking to provide services to cannabis-related businesses (the "FinCEN Memo"), including burdensome due diligence expectations and reporting requirements.
-The FinCEN Memo states that in some circumstances, it is permissible for banks to provide services to cannabis-related businesses without risking prosecution for violation of federal money laundering laws.
-However, most banks and other financial institutions do not feel comfortable providing banking services to cannabis-related businesses, or relying on this guidance, which could be revoked at any time by the Trump Administration.
+The February 2014 FinCEN Guidance, sets forth certain circumstances whereby it is permissible for banks to provide services to cannabis-related businesses without risking prosecution for violation of federal money laundering laws.
+However, as discussed above, most banks and other financial institutions do not feel comfortable providing banking services to cannabis-related businesses, or relying on the FinCEN Guidance which could be revoked at any time by the Biden Administration.
 In addition to the foregoing, banks may refuse to process debit card payments and credit card companies generally refuse to process credit card payments for cannabis-related businesses.

-However, as mentioned above, in March 2019, the U.S. House Financial Services Committee approved an updated version of the SAFE Banking Act, which proposed certain protections for banks in the United States against criminal and civil liabilities for serving legitimate cannabis companies that operate in compliance with applicable state law.
-The prospects of the U.S. Congress passing the SAFE Banking Act are uncertain as of the date of this MDA.
+However, as mentioned above, on April 19, 2021, the U.S. House of Representatives again passed the SAFE Banking Act, which proposed certain protections for banks in the United States against criminal and civil liabilities for serving legitimate cannabis companies that operate in compliance with applicable state law.
+The prospects of the SAFE Banking Act, or some permutation thereof, becoming law is uncertain as of the date of this MD&A.